Arthri/Belp.SDK.Build.Testing.XUnit/README.md

-# Belp.SDK.Test.MSBuild.xUnit
+# Belp.SDK.Build.Testing.XUnit
-An MSBuild SDK for testing MSBuild configuration files with xUnit.
+An internal Belp SDK for testing MSBuild projects and packages with xUnit.